Osaka: Asuka and Nara period

 Naniwa was declared the capital again in 744 by order of Emperor Shōmu, and remained so until 745, when the Imperial Court moved back to Heijō-kyō (now Nara).
 By the end of the Nara period, Naniwa's seaport roles had been gradually taken over by neighboring areas, but it remained a lively center of river, channel, and land transportation between Heian-kyō (Kyoto today) and other destinations.
 Sumiyoshi Taisha Grand Shrine was founded by Tamomi no Sukune in 211 CE.
-Shitennō-ji was first built in 593 CE and the oldest Buddhist temple in Japan.
+Shitennō-ji was first built in 593 CE and is the oldest Buddhist temple in Japan.

 Heian to Edo period

 In 1496, Jōdo Shinshū Buddhists established their headquarters in the heavily fortified Ishiyama Hongan-ji, located directly on the site of the old Naniwa Imperial Palace.
 Oda Nobunaga began a decade-long siege campaign on the temple in 1570 which ultimately resulted in the surrender of the monks and subsequent razing of the temple.
 Toyotomi Hideyoshi constructed Osaka Castle in its place in 1583.
 Osaka Castle played a pivotal role in the Siege of Osaka (1614–1615).

 Osaka was long considered Japan's primary economic center, with a large percentage of the population belonging to the merchant class (see Four divisions of society).
 Over the course of the Edo period (1603–1867), Osaka grew into one of Japan's major cities and returned to its ancient role as a lively and important port.
 Daimyōs (feudal lords) received most of their income in the form of rice.
 Merchants in Osaka thus began to organize storehouses where they would store a daimyō's rice in exchange for a fee, trading it for either coin or a form of receipt; essentially a precursor to paper money.
 Many if not all of these rice brokers also made loans, and would actually become quite wealthy and powerful.
 Osaka merchants coalesced their shops around Dōjima, where the Rice Exchange was established in 1697 and where the world's first futures market would come to exist to sell rice that was not yet harvested.